isoke19/ThesisProject/README.md

 # ThesisProject

 - Anti Abuse of collectibles
-- Developing an application to identify authentic K-photocards and notify waste impact
+- Developing an application to identify authentic K-photocards and waste impact for sleeve materials